airaria/TextBrewer/README.md

 ## Update

+**Apr 26, 2020**

+* Added Chinese NER task (MSRA NER) results.
+* Added results for distilling to T12-nano model, which has a similar strcuture to Electra-small.
+* Updated some results of CoNLL-2003, CMRC 2018 and DRCD.

 **Apr 22, 2020**

 * Updated to 0.1.9 (added cache option which speeds up distillation; fixed some bugs).
 See details in [releases](https://github.com/airaria/TextBrewer/releases/tag/v0.1.9).